bytecodealliance/component-docs/component-model/src/design/component-model-concepts.md

 of functionality.
-For example, in [wasi-cli][wasi-cli-stdio], three separate interfaces are used to implement `stdin`, `stdout`, and `stderr` (the three input and output streams typically available in a command-line environment.)
+For example, in [wasi-cli][wasi-cli-stdio], three separate interfaces are used to implement `stdin`, `stdout`, and `stderr` (streams typically available in command-line-like environments)

 ### Worlds